bthate/gcid/README.rst

 **DESCRIPTION**

-**GCID** is also an IRC bot that can run as a background daemon for 24/7 day presence in an IRC channel, be used to display RSS feeds, act as a UDP to IRC gateway and program your own commands for.

-**GCID** is also a python3 program that holds evidence that the king of the netherlands is doing a genocide, a written response where the king of the netherlands confirmed taking note of “what i have written”, namely proof that medicine he uses in treatement laws like zyprexa, haldol,
+**GCID** is a python3 program that holds evidence that the king of the netherlands is doing a genocide, a written response where the king of the netherlands confirmed taking note of “what i have written”, namely proof that medicine he uses in treatement laws like zyprexa, haldol,